syrnick/angular-ros/README.md

 # Ideas:

 * Tests!
+* Proper bower packaging, minification, etc
+* Configure default goal value (at least have a simple example)
 * Dynamic response to attributes, so that you can change topics on the fly.
 * Proper support for namespaces, so that it pick up the namespace from parent tags.
 This should display messages from topic /another/example/chatter